STANDARD OF THE BREED BASSETHOUND

 In the nomenclature of F.C.I. the official F.C.I.
 Basset Hound standard has nr.163 and is dated 13th October 2010.
 Its text is written below in italics, while my comments are under each part.
 My comments are based on my own knowledge of the breed, supported by studies of foreign experts analysis in expert literature, breeding seminars as well as my own praxis in breeding and judging this breed.

 All pictures, that demonstrate faults, are modified so that the dog can not be recognised.
-Any resembling with any dog seems to be accidentally, as their typical colour marks were deleted.
+Any resembling with any dog seems to be accidentally, as their typical colour marks were edited.

 The FCI new standard, Iva´s comments and brand new professional drawings are a part 2nd edition of my book about Bassets, published (only in czech language) in break of years 2011/2012.
 You can order the book from Iva by e-mail.